Angiosperm Phylogeny Website

 The Angiosperm Phylogeny Website (or APweb) is a website that presents up-to-date research on the phylogeny and taxonomy of flowering plants (angiosperms) in what is intended to be a user-friendly way.

+Overview

 The site is hosted by the Missouri Botanical Garden website and maintained by researchers, Peter F. Stevens and Hilary M. Davis.
 Peter F. Stevens is a member of the Angiosperm Phylogeny Group (APG).
 The taxonomy presented is broadly based on the work of the APG, with modifications to incorporate new results.